Welcome to OFF-SEASON Sports & Physical Therapy

 We are providers for all major insurances including the following:

 All insurance plans and carriers will vary on coverage for physical therapy.
 Our staff encourages patients to call their insurance provider and verify their own benefits prior to their treatment.
-It is vital to find out the yearly deductible, the co-pay, and your maximum out of pocket expenses.
+It is vital to find out the yearly deductible, the co-pay, co-insurance, and your maximum out of pocket expenses.
 You can contact your insurance provider with the contact number that is on the back of your insurance card or you can go to your insurance provider’s website.
+Please make yourself familiar with the terms of your insurance plan so you know your financial responsibility to your providers.

 Glossary of terms for better understanding of insurance coverage: